 27. Ombre Braid

-Braids and ombré hair are a perfect match because the natural weaving pattern makes the transition between colours look soft and seamless.
-Whether your colour transition is the classic blonde-brunette or something more out there, like green-blue, braids will complement it perfectly.
+Braids and ombré hair are a perfect match because the natural weaving pattern makes the transition between colors look soft and seamless.
+Whether your color transition is the classic blonde-brunette or something more out there, like green-blue, braids will complement it perfectly.
 One excellent option is the six-strand braid.
 While more complicated than a standard three-strand plait, it’s sure to get you plenty of compliments.

 28. Tree Braids